felenitaribeiro/deepRetinotopy_TheToolbox/README.md

 ## Usage

 The main functionality of this toolbox is to generate retinotopic maps (polar angle, eccentricity, and pRF size) from freesurfer-based data (specifically, data in the 'surf' directory).
-However, you can also generate visual field sign maps after running 'deepRetinotopy' to help with manual delineation of visual areas, using the following command:
+However, you can also generate visual field sign maps after running 'deepRetinotopy' to help with manual delineation of visual areas by using the following command:

 ```bash
 signMaps -s $path_freesurfer_dir -t $path_hcp_template_surfaces -d $dataset_name